Contents:

 Pace

-The Pace tab provides insight into the rate of review, as well the projected date of completion based on your review team’s recent performance.
+The Pace tab provides insight into speed of review and projects the date of completion based on your review team’s recent performance.
 With this estimate, you can assess whether the current number of hours and/or reviewers is adequate in meeting your deadlines.

-Recent Pace - Active Team Pace – The median of the overall document review pace of the review stage over the past seven days, excluding any obvious outliers.
-By limiting the data to the last seven days, the calculations better reflect normal fluctuations in pace, such as changes in the size of the review team, reviewers becoming familiar with the protocol, or document sources varying in complexity.
+Active Team Pace – The average pace over the past 7 days, excluding days that are less than 20% of the 7 day average.
+The pace is broken down by documents reviewed per day, documents reviewed per hour, and active hours per day.
+By limiting the data to the last 7 days, the calculations better reflect normal fluctuations in pace, such as changes in the size of the review team, reviewers becoming familiar with the protocol, or document sources varying in complexity.
 Thus, DISCO's metrics more accurately reflect the most current outlook with fluctuations in pace automatically considered.

-Recent Pace - Active Reviewer Pace – The median of all the individual reviewers' paces over the past seven days, excluding any obvious outliers.
-Obvious outliers are those days with a statistically abnormal review pace.
-Excluding such anomalies allows for a more accurate assessment.
-Examples of obvious outliers include someone reviewing a handful of documents over the weekend or someone working only half a day.
+Active Reviewer Pace – The median pace of all reviewers who have reviewed at least one document in the past 7 days, excluding days that are less than 20% of the 7 day average.
+This exclusion allows for a more accurate assessment.
+For example, someone reviewing a handful of documents over the weekend or someone working only half a day will not be included.
 Both instances would make the overall pace go down, giving the illusion of lower productivity.

 Burndown Chart – Provides a visual representation of the number of documents remaining to be reviewed each day until the estimated date of completion.
-You can click on any given day within the burndown for further details, including the number of documents reviewed, documents remaining, documents added/removed, and active reviewers.
-Additionally, should any documents be added or removed from the review stage, the corresponding changes would be reflected here.
+You can click on any given day within the Burndown for further details, including the number of documents reviewed, documents remaining, documents added/removed, and active reviewers.
+If any documents are added or removed from the review stage, the corresponding changes would be reflected here.
+You can see the remaining document count to be reviewed and the estimated review completion date below the chart.
+The Burndown chart is updated with new data every 60-90 minutes.

 People

-The Reviewer Pace chart plots out how many documents each reviewer has reviewed each day (review pace).
-Click Select reviewers to select specific reviewers' or recent outliers' data to display.
-Outliers, in this context, are defined as any reviewers whose review pace fell outside the normal range over the past seven days, implying that their review pace is significantly higher or lower than their peers on a given day.
+Outliers - Outliers are defined as any reviewer whose review pace fell outside the normal range over the past seven days, implying that their review pace is significantly higher or lower than their peers on a given day.

-After selecting which reviewers and/or outliers you wish to focus on, DISCO will layer each chosen reviewer’s individual review pace onto the Reviewer Pace chart.
+After selecting which reviewers and/or outliers you wish to focus on, DISCO will layer each chosen reviewer’s individual review pace onto the Reviewer Pace charts or will filter the list of reviewers in the table view.

 Tag Rates by Reviewer